rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 ### Installing Packer and Virtualbox

-The easiest way to install Virtualbox and Packer we can use chocolatey (or install both programs manually if you know what you are doing).
-You can install it with these instructions - https://chocolatey.org/install
+The easiest way to install Virtualbox and Packer is with chocolatey (or install both programs manually if you know what you are doing).
+You can install chocolatey with these instructions - https://chocolatey.org/install

+And to install the programs, run this.

 ```powershell
 choco install virtualbox packer qemu-img -y